-Vermont Legal Aid and Law Line of Vermont provide free civil (non-criminal) legal help to low-income people who live in Vermont.
+Vermont Law Help is a partnership of Vermont Legal Aid and Legal Services Law Line of Vermont.
+We provide free civil (not criminal) legal help to low-income people who live in Vermont.
 There is no charge for our services.

-We can’t help everyone who needs assistance.
-Most of our projects have income limits, and we do not have enough attorneys to help everyone who calls us.
+We can’t help everyone who needs help.
+We may not be able to help you based on your income.
+We do not have enough attorneys to help everyone who asks us.

 Please contact us to find out if we can help you.
-We may be able to give you advice or tell you where to find information to help you represent yourself in court.
+We may be able to give you advice.
+We may be able to tell you where to find information to help you represent yourself in court.

-Use our step-by-step guide to finding legal information and fill out a form to ask for legal advice.
-Click to use the Legal Help Finder tool.
+1. Use the Find Legal Help tool.
+Use our step-by-step guide to finding legal information and fill out a form to ask for legal advice on problems that we might help with.

 - Monday, Wednesday, Friday from 8:30 a.m. to 1:30 p.m.